-17.6 Background Scene
+18.6 Master Scene

-The background scene serves several important functions.
+The master scene serves several important functions.
 Most importantly it is the controlling part of a Transition Logic scene, and is essentially what makes standalone scene design different from Transition Logic scene design.

-A Transition Logic background scene is:
+A Transition Logic master scene is:

-- Constantly on air, and is used for controlling state transition animations on backplate graphics in combination with the cross animations of foreground scenes (e.g. toggling from one line to two lines of text). - Able to replace a layer's referring foreground scene without taking other layers off air - Able to have graphical elements such as backplates that separates the background for foreground scenes.
+- Constantly on air, and is used for controlling state transition animations on backplate graphics in combination with the cross animations of object scenes, such as toggling from one line to two lines of text. - Able to replace a layer's referring object scene without taking other layers off air. - Able to have graphical items such as backplates, which separates the background for object scenes.

-Having the background scene constantly on air means that when controlling the toggle layers it can smoothly morph the backplate graphics from one size to another providing an artifact-free backplate that will fit the changing requirements of the foreground scenes.
-With a one to two lines of text geometry, the text will, at a minimum, have a built in cross animation (e.g. fade out one line and fade in two lines).
-Additionally, as the background scene is already on air the transition animations on the background elements will have no artifacts (e.g. jittering) caused by graphics being loaded.
+Having the master scene constantly on air means that when controlling the toggle layers, it can smoothly animate the backplate graphics from one size to another, providing an artifact-free backplate that will fit the changing requirements of the object scenes.
+With a geometry holding one to two lines of text, the text will as a bare minimum have a built-in cross-fade animation.
+Additionally, as the background scene is already on air, the transition animations on the background elements will have no artifacts, or jittering, caused by graphics being loaded.

 - State Transition Animation

 - Cross Animation

-- · Foreground Scene
+- Object Scene

-17.7 Foreground Scene
+18.7 Object Scene

-Transition Logic foreground scenes are similar to traditional standalone scenes that contain graphical elements such as geometrical shapes and textures (e.g. images and video clips), but are different in that they are capable of affecting the state of the background scene's toggle layer.
+Transition Logic object scenes are similar to traditional standalone scenes that contain graphical items such as geometrical shapes and textures (for example images or video clips), but are different in that they are capable of affecting the state of the master scene's toggle layer, and typically only contain the variable data of a graphic such as the changeable text, while the design elements are located in the master scene.

-For foreground scenes to have an effect on the background scene's toggle layer, it has to refer to the background scene, the layer and the layer's state.
-This is obtained by adding the Control Object plugin to the foreground scene's scene tree at root level.
+For object scenes to have an effect on the master scene's toggle layer, it has to refer to the master scene, the layer and the layer's state.
+This is obtained by adding the Control Object plug-in to the object scene's scene tree at root level.

-When Control Object is added to a foreground scene it must be Transition Logic enabled.
-This enables the foreground scene to set layer, state and background scene parameters.

-These parameters are, when a foreground scene is taken on air by an operator, sent as commands to Viz Artist/Engine requesting the background scene to change the toggle layer's current state to the new state the foreground scene is referring to.

-If the foreground scene's Control Object parameters are not correct, Viz Artist/Engine will not be able to trigger the correct state transition animation, and the foreground scene will not be able to animate in.
+When Control Object is added to an object scene, it must be Transition Logic enabled.
+This enables the object scene to set layer, state, and master scene parameters.
+When an object scene is taken on air, these parameters are sent as commands to Viz requesting the master scene to change the toggle layer's current state to the new state the object scene is referring to.
+If the object scene's Control Object parameters are incorrect, Viz will not be able to trigger the correct state transition animation, and the object scene will not be able to animate in.

-Note: Control Object also keeps track of other control plugins' properties that, when exposed, allows the operator to change their parameters (e.g. text size, color, geometry, texture, video clip and so on).
+Control Object also keeps track of other control plug-ins' properties that, when exposed, allow the operator to change their parameters (e.g. text size, color, geometry, texture, video clip and so on).